15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 Robert Tisserand has sounded the alarm about an increase in sensitivities to oils in the recent past, indicating that it's better to use oils more sporadically and with more care.

-Something people (from the larger MLM companies) say that you can easily test your essential oils at home by putting a drop of the oil on a plain piece of white paper, letting the essential oil sit for several hours and observing.
-The story goes that if it disappears slowly and doesn’t leave a ring, then the oil is likely pure.
+Many people say that you can easily test your essential oils at home by putting a drop of the oil on a plain piece of white paper, letting the essential oil sit for several hours and observing.
+Supposedly if the drop disappears slowly without leaving a mark, the oil is pure.

 The Freezer Test Myth

-Another essential oil myth is that pure essential oils don’t freeze–so that if you place your essential oils in the freezer and if they freeze, you have impure oils.
+Another essential oil myth is that pure essential oils don't freeze and that if you place your essential oils in the freezer and if they freeze, you have impure oils.

 Again, not true.